rhyskeepence/drawing/README.md

 Run then prompts for user input, and then `parseAndUpdate` with the user input and the current state. `parseAndUpdate` first parses the input by calling `parse` in [Parser.hs](app/Parser.hs), and then `updateState` in [Command.hs](app/Commands.hs).
 Both of these return `Either`, and they may fail with a `DrawingError`.

 The result of `parseAndUpdate` is pattern matched.
 Errors in parsing or updating the state (ie, commands received out of order) are printed to the screen, and then `run` is called again recursively.
-A Quit command will return, which has the effect of exiting the program.
+A Quit command will `return ()` (this is similar to yield in scala, and not at all like return in java), which has the effect of exiting the program.

 A valid drawing command results in a call to `render` in [Canvas.hs](app/Canvas.hs) with the new state.
 Then `run` is called recursively to accept the next command.